 It wasn’t until we were at the first post-birth checkup that I even thought about my manly tear incident again.
-Typically at this appointment, women all over the country are asked to fill out the Edinburgh Depression Scale to find out if they are experiencing “signs or symptoms associated with post-partum depression.”
+Typically at this appointment, women fill out the Edinburgh Depression Scale to find out if they are experiencing “signs or symptoms associated with postpartum depression.”
 After reading the questions I started uncomfortably laughing.
 I began to feel like someone should be asking me the same questions.

 I didn’t carry or give birth to a 7-pound human being.
 However, I have been there from day one and every day since our daughter was born.
 It’s not like the shrieks and cries of an inconsolable baby or the physically and emotionally draining late nights and resulting sleep deprivation were her mother’s to experience alone.
 I was up with her, helping out (and suffering just the same) as much as I could through all of those early tests of parenthood.

-So when CJ was filling out the form, I decided to make a column for myself next to her’s so I could also answer the questions.
-We went in and I, of course, made light of my little “cry for help” that manifested itself in the form of a drawn-in column on a post-partum questionnaire and so she laughed a little, too.
-We all laughed and then we got back to focusing on CJ.
+So when CJ was filling out the form, I made a column for myself next to her’s so I could also answer the questions.
+We went in and I, of course, made light of my little “cry for help” that manifested itself in the form of a drawn-in column on a post-partum questionnaire.
+She laughed a little, too.
+In fact, we all laughed and then we got back to focusing on CJ.

 Men’s mental health is rarely discussed and is almost taboo in some scenarios.
-This is another reason why I shaved my face and started to grow a mustache this month to raise awareness and funds for the Movember movement.
-For the past 10 years, the movement has raised funds and awareness to combat prostate and testicular cancer.
-Movember has since brilliantly added mental health to this already impressive slate of men’s health issues that it successfully battles.
+This is another reason why I grew a mustache in November to raise awareness and funds for the Movember movement.
+For two decades, the movement has raised funds and awareness to combat prostate and testicular cancer make people.
+In more recent years, Movember has added a special focus on mental health.

 About the author

-After nearly being “shhh-ed” to death while his daughter napped, filmmaker James Mahaffey decided to “become a ninja” of a father and vlog about his journey from “freedom to fatherhood” at “Becoming a Ninja: Freedom to Fatherhood” blog., where a version of this post originally appeared.
+After nearly being “shhh-ed” to death while his daughter napped, filmmaker James Mahaffey decided to vlog about his journey at “Becoming a Ninja: Freedom to Fatherhood,” where a version of this post originally appeared.